-If the water damage was caused due the weather or issues with your plumbing system, file a claim with your homeowner’s insurance.
+If the water damage was caused due the weather or issues with your plumbing design, file a claim with your homeowner’s insurance.
 This can allow you to save a lot of money and determine the source of the water because not all types of water damage are always covered by insurance policies.
 Take pictures and document the damage to strengthen your claim.

 Remove the Standing Water